mongodbinc-interns/mongo-rust-driver-prototype/README.md

-# This Repository is NOT a supported MongoDB product
+# Community contributions are welcome!
+Let's make MongoDB Rust support production ready :)

 [![Crates.io](https://img.shields.io/crates/v/mongodb_cwal.svg)](https://crates.io/crates/mongodb_cwal) [![docs.rs](https://docs.rs/mongodb_cwal/badge.svg)](https://docs.rs/mongodb_cwal) [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-MongoDB Rust Driver Prototype - Can't Wait Any Longer
+MongoDB CWAL - A MongoDB Rust driver for those who can’t wait any longer
 =====================================================

-This fork contains quick fixes for the [mongodb-labs's mongo rust driver prototype](https://github.com/mongodb-labs/mongo-rust-driver-prototype).
-This isn't active development.
-The goal is only to quickly fix issues with the current driver until the new official driver is released.
-Pull requests are welcomed.

-Version 0.4 is fully compatible with the original driver.
-Other versions might break compatibility.

-**Note**: This driver only supports MongoDB 3.0.x and 3.2.x.
-This driver is **not** expected to work with MongoDB 2.6 or any earlier versions.
-Do not use this driver if you need support for other versions of MongoDB.
+This Rust driver is a fork [unsupported Rust MongoDB driver prototype](https://github.com/mongodb-labs/mongo-rust-driver-prototype) with patches to make it suitable for production use.
+Instead of waiting for the official Rust MongoDB driver to come out, we have decided to fork the original one and improve it for production use.

+MongoDB 3.x and 4.x are both supported with replica sets.

 Installation
 ------------